 IMF Global Research Collaborations Bring Us Closer to a Cure

-During this webinar, Dr. Durie will explain the collaborative IMF’s Global Technology Platform, comprised of seven major myeloma research teams.
+Dr. Durie explains the collaborative IMF’s Global Technology Platform, comprised of seven major myeloma research teams.
 Each team is simultaneously pursuing diverse routes to identify and achieve both prevention and a cure for myeloma.

 - Did you know that there are new data emerging that will possibly validate the approach of combining Next Generation Flow testing with mass spectrometry testing?